Pierre-vh/Fox/Moonshot/src/Moonshot/upcoming_refactor.md

 </br>
 I might also switch to CMake build system, but I'm pretty unfamiliar with that so there's no guarantees on that side. </br>
-If I switch to CMake I might start coding on CMake more, heck, maybe even install Linux on my laptop and code more on linux!
+If I switch to CMake I might start coding on Linux more, heck, maybe even install Linux on my laptop as the main OS and code more on linux!

 ## Moving on